Skip to content

 Current location: Manhattan

-Client locations: Across the US (I worked from Germany for 4 years—time zones are meaningless!).
-Shockingly, I only have 1 current client located in Manhattan.
+Client locations: Across the US (I worked from Germany for 4 years—time zones only matter for scheduling meetings).

 Favorite types of projects: Websites; I find there’s so much opportunity for creating a site that’s based on a smart content strategy that leads your users to the action you want them to take.